Youth Basketball: The Dribble Difference

 With today’s fast-paced “spread and attack” style of play, young players who have mastered dribbling the basketball will create confusion with defenders and have more opportunities to pass the ball to teammates who are in easy scoring position.
-The skilled dribbler who can break through a full- or half-court press defense, who evades sideline traps, will always have at least one fully open shooter nearby or even an open shot at the hoop.
+The skilled dribbler who can break through a full- or half-court press defense and evades sideline traps, will always have at least one fully open shooter nearby or even an open shot at the hoop.

-It’s important to teach young players to keep their eye off the ball, with the head up and pivoting to look for teammates for passing, at the basket for a shot, or even to provide a quick feint to throw off the defender.
+It’s important to teach young players to keep their eye off the ball, with the head up and pivoting to look for teammates at the basket for a shot, or even to provide a quick feint to throw off the defender.
 The best dribblers can dribble a basketball both softly or hard into the court, to control the tempo of the play.
 They can change direction and speeds quickly as they dribble, always keeping the defenders guessing.

 The Power Dribble allows the player to dribble the ball at a very intense rate.
 Teach young players to thrust the ball downward with power and be ready for it to spring right back into their hand for the next dribble.
 The Crossover Dribble starts with dribbling with the right hand, and then quickly bouncing the ball to the left hand, alternating hands and building power and consistency.
 Double Ball Dribbling has the player practice by dribbling two balls, one in each hand.
 This boosts arm strength and control, and also helps young players keep their heads up without looking at the ball.